andytudhope/thebluebook/source/fugue-ii/index.md

 Books of today must be better able to represent the dynamic media their authors are increasingly connected to, more or less constantly.
 We exist within webs of influence, both digital and physical, and [all the wired places between](https://www.wired.com/1996/12/ffglass/).
 Our communication needs to reflect this more accurately.
 A simple fact: you cannot embed Shane Koyczan or Ursula le Guin or Leonard Bernstein into the frontispiece of a printed chapter of poetry.
 “Embed” has an entirely different meaning.

 We could say that the context has changed, the signature expanded, the trace grown.
 Ever since I spent a good deal of time deciphering Jacques Derrida’s _Signature, Event, Context_, I’ve been a little obsessed with it.
-Possessed, some might say.
 While merrily deconstructing everything - [vive la révolution](https://youtu.be/gpDbvlAI_A0?t=100) - he goes on at some length about [traces](https://twitter.com/cryptowanderer/status/1134017760466481153) and _differánce_.
 It's a little dry, but I’ve always thought that - at [one layer further up the abstraction](http://worrydream.com/LadderOfAbstraction/) - the trace of poetry, in general, has to be music.

 But, how to test this theory sensibly?
 While the best poems approach the condition of the best symphonies, it seems to me that _all_ poetry must contain a trace of music.
 And, I’m interested in hearing that.
 Really - what would the playlist for _Paradise Lost_ have been?